magnate3/raspberry-pi-os-qemu/docs/lesson03/rpi-os.md

 ```

 This writes 1 to the control register (`CNTP_CTL_EL0`) of **the EL1 physical timer**.
 See [here](https://developer.arm.com/docs/ddi0595/latest/aarch64-system-registers/cntp_ctl_el0) for the register definition.

+Note: some students observed that if at the time of writing to CNTP_CTL_EL0 the timer firing condition is met (i.e. TVAL is a negative value), an interrupt will be fired immediately.
+If you experience the same thing, you should omit the spurious interrupt.

 > How to interpret the register name "CNTP_CTL_EL0":
 >